Brian Filipi: International career

 Filipi was part of Albania under-21 squad in the last three qualifying matches of 2009 UEFA European Under-21 Championship.
 He made his debut on 20 August 2008 in the match against Greece, entering in the 55th minute as the match finished 1–1.
 He went on to make another appearance as substitute versus Azerbaijan, as Albania finished Group 1 at 4th position with 12 points.

 Filipi continued to be part of under-21 side in the opening two matches of next qualifying campaign.
 He played as substitute in the opening matchday against Scotland as Albania lost 0–1 at Ruzhdi Bizhuta Stadium.

 Death

-On 19 September 2009, at around 23:00 CET, Brian Filipi was hit by a car while he was walking in a street in Cervia together with teammate Stefano Scappini, who suffered a minor strike on his arm in the accident.
+On 19 September 2009, at around 23:00 CET, Brian Filipi was hit by a motorist while he was walking in a street in Cervia together with teammate Stefano Scappini, who suffered a minor strike on his arm in the crash.
 The car was driven by a 52-year-old woman who also sustained minor injuries in the event.
 She later travelled further to hit a number of parked vehicles in the same street.
 Filipi was successfully rushed to hospital, but died soon after due to the severe injuries he had sustained in the accident.

 Following the events, Ravenna handed a request to delay the game scheduled for the very next day to Foggia, which was immediately accepted by the League committee.